Snagnar/Factompiler/doc/04_memory.md

 - **Hold Gate**: Recirculates its output when write-enable is zero
 - **Wire Colors**: Data flows on red wires, control (signal-W) flows on green wires

-> **[IMAGE PLACEHOLDER]**: Screenshot of an SR latch in Factorio showing the two decider combinators and their connections.
+> **[IMAGE PLACEHOLDER]**: Screenshot of the latch circuit in Factorio showing the two decider combinators and their connections.

 ### Arithmetic Feedback Optimization